veniamin-ilmer/veniamin-ilmer.github.io/political-ideals.md

 With freedom to change and innovate, there is always new technology, making things more efficient.

 This country will be able to outcompete others, leading the market, being a major product creators.

+Free trade allows prices to be very low, and allows for a more friendly environment with other countries.

 With low taxes, people are incentivised to try and generate as much income as possible.
 On average, people will have a richer standard of living compared to other countries.